Managing Traffic Flow in and Around Your Venue

 Signage and wayfinding

-Clear signage and safe, optimal traffic flow go hand in hand.
+Clear signage and safe, optimal traffic flow go hand-in-hand.
 Include both indoor and outdoor signage to help attendees find their way around, locate important services (e.g. valet stations), and identify exit or entry points.
 Signage can help block and identify safety hazards, as well.

 Crowd and traffic flow barriers